Oregon closer to magic mushroom therapy, but has setback | KRDO

 Another facilitator training effort in southern Oregon has left students upset and a lawyer in the Netherlands trying to figure out what happened.

-Synthesis Institute, a company with over 200 student in Oregon according to an article in Psychedelic Alpha, was declared bankrupt Tuesday, Dutch court documents showed.
+Synthesis Institute — a company based in the Netherlands that has over 200 students in Oregon, according to an article in Psychedelic Alpha — was declared bankrupt Tuesday, Dutch court documents showed.
 The company’s website, which as of Friday had not been taken down, shows tuition being $12,997.
 The students are trying to get refunds.

 “Synthesis really just has ripped the rug out from under us, for a lot of people,” one of the students, Cori Sue Morris, told Psychedelic Alpha.